The Research Experience for Undergraduates (REU) programs provide

 Students participate in a 10-week summer program combining research experience, lectures, and social activities.
-The REU program dates for this year are May 28, 2013 - August 4, 2013.
-Each student is assigned to a project associated with ongoing research efforts at TUNL or Duke University.
-Students that are selected to work with the Duke High Energy program will have the opportunity to spend 5-weeks of the 10-week summer program at CERN.
+The REU program dates for 2015 are May 26, 2015 - August 1, 2015.
+Students applying to this program have a choice of selecting to participate in one of two research components: (1) nuclear and particle physics at TUNL or (2) high-energy particle physics with the Duke High-Energy Physics (HEP) group.
+Students who are selected to work with the Duke High-Energy Physics program will spend about 6 weeks of the 10-week summer program at CERN.
 The REU students will conduct research under the supervision of professors from the TUNL consortium universities: Duke University, North Carolina State University and the University of North Carolina at Chapel Hill.
 Each student is fully integrated into a research group and works closely with graduate students, postdocs and other undergraduate students in the group and has opportunities to interact with other groups at TUNL and the High-Energy Physics group at Duke.
 The students are assigned well-defined projects that are often part of a larger research project or program.
-Often the REU project contributes to a larger effort or experiment currently being developed by the research group.

-In addition, various social activies on and off the TUNL site allow for comfortable interaction between undergraduate students, graduate students, postdoctoral research staff, and faculty.
-The T UNL Informal Lunch Talks (TILT) gatherings every other week involve pizza and a presentation by either a grad student or postdoc.
+In addition, various social activies on and off the research site allow for comfortable interaction between undergraduate students, graduate students, postdoctoral research staff, and faculty.
+The TUNL Informal Lunch Talks (TILT) gatherings every week involve pizza and a presentation by either a grad student or postdoc.
 Attended by only students and postdocs, the TILT meetings are a great atmosphere for discussions both of physics and anything else.

-Please direct any questions or inquiries to Ms. Rhonda Simmons at email@example.com or contact by Phone (919) 843-2629.
+Please direct any questions or inquiries to the TUNL REU Program Coordinator at firstname.lastname@example.org .
 This research opportunity is supported by the U.S. National Science Foundation (Grant No. NSF-PHY-08-51813).